Buying an RV is sort of like having a baby.

 Let's look at the pros and cons of the different types of travel trailers out there.

 a.
-Airstreams- These are the quintessential American Dream type of RV.
+Airstreams- These are the quintessential American Dream style of recreational vehicle.
 Can you resist gawking and being just a tad jealous when you see one cruising down the highway?

 They are honestly, by far, the best looking travel trailers out there for sure.

 They do ask for a mint for what you get.
-Read our article on Why are Airstreams so expensive? to see if they are worth the price.
+Read our article on Why are Airstream trailers so expensive? to see if they are worth the price.

-The interiors are famously the most modern of any RV brand out there, greatly attracting millennials, Gen Xers, and those who have a flair for style.
+The interiors are famously the most modern of any recreational vehicle out there, greatly attracting millennials, Gen Xers, and those who have a flair for style.

 They come in many size options and some different layouts.